Home Hospice Tips

 Home Hospice tip #1: Hospice is a resource, use it.

 While this stigma is understandable, families should genuinely consider the benefits hospice provides.
 The benefits of hospice should be considered when appropriate and available.
-This is especially true for in-home hospice.
+This is especially true for home hospice care.

 To be considered a candidate for hospice care an individual requires a doctor to certify their illness is terminal and that they have 6 months to live.